-The association benefits greatly from the enthusiasm and commitment of its members, and welcome all members who would like to contribute.
+The association relies on the enthusiasm and commitment of its members, and we welcome all members who would like to contribute.
 If you are interested in joining any of our committees, working parties, or even the Board, please email Mischka Yates at email@example.com.

 The Chair of the particular committee will receive and review all requests.
 If vacancies do not exist when your email is received, your details will be kept on record and considered when vacancies do become available.

-Nominations for Board positions are sent out along with the notice of the AGM, in August each year.
+Nominations for Board positions are sent out along with the notice of the Annual General Meeting each year.
 All members are welcome to nominate themselves or another member.
-A vibrant Association will have many people nominating for positions on the governing body.

 The Association is governed by a Board of Directors, which is elected by the full membership.
 Nominees to the Board must hold a Full Membership of the ASA.
 Any Full Member is entitled to nominate for the Board, although prior to doing so they would normally have served on one of the Committees, Subcommittees and/or Working Parties.